Aliases for IL1R1 Gene

 External Ids for IL1R1 Gene

 Previous GeneCards Identifiers for IL1R1 Gene

 This gene encodes a cytokine receptor that belongs to the interleukin-1 receptor family.
 The encoded protein is a receptor for interleukin-1 alpha, interleukin-1 beta, and interleukin-1 receptor antagonist.
 It is an important mediator involved in many cytokine-induced immune and inflammatory responses.
 This gene is located in a cluster of related cytokine receptor genes on chromosome 2q12. [provided by RefSeq, Dec 2013]

 GeneCards Summary for IL1R1 Gene

-IL1R1 (Interleukin 1 Receptor, Type I) is a Protein Coding gene.
-Diseases associated with IL1R1 include schnitzler syndrome and vulvar vestibulitis syndrome.
-Among its related pathways are MAPK signaling pathway and Immune System.
+IL1R1 (Interleukin 1 Receptor Type 1) is a Protein Coding gene.
+Diseases associated with IL1R1 include cinca syndrome and raynaud disease.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include signal transducer activity and protease binding.
 An important paralog of this gene is IL1RAP.